jasht1/Uni-Projects/Individual project/Notes/Logs/Interim Assesment/Interim Report/Interim Report - Main Body.md

 %% #### Obstacles & limitations %%

 %% Cell cultures aren't perfect representations of their in vitro counterparts.
-This can be improved with careful preperation.
+This can be improved with careful preparation.
 The elasticity of the substrate the culture is grown on can have a significant impact on cytoskelital arrangement [@wangD2022-KidneyProximalTubule; @loveH2018-SubstrateElasticityGoverns]  %%

 %% Table with papers and a relevant summary #WIP %%